Erin Hoffmann Harding, J.D.

 Previous to this appointment at Notre Dame, Lee joined the University as the Director of The Career Center in 1999.
 Since 2001, Lee has received a number of awards including: The Notre Dame Presidential Achievement and Team IRISH Awards, Sam Walton Fellowship for Students in Free Enterprise, The IRISH Clover Award for Student Services, General Electric's Top Recruiting Program Award and the Arts & Letters Staff Appreciation Award.

-Before coming to Notre Dame, Lee directed the Career Services Office at Colgate University in Hamilton, NY from 1995-1999, and previously directed the Office of Career Planning at St. Lawrence University, Canton, NY from 1989-1995.
-Prior to SLU, Lee was the Associate Director of Career Development at Clarkson University in Potsdam, NY from 1985-1989.
+Before coming to Notre Dame, Lee directed the Career Services Office at Colgate University in Hamilton, NY from 1995 to 1999, and previously directed the Office of Career Planning at St. Lawrence University, Canton, NY from 1989 to 1995.
+Prior to SLU, Lee was the Associate Director of Career Development at Clarkson University in Potsdam, NY from 1985 to 1989.
 Lee holds a Masters Degree in College Student Personnel from Bowling Green State University and a Bachelors degree in History from the College of Wooster.
-Lee resides in Granger, IN with his wife Jill and two children.
+Lee resides in Granger, IN with his wife, Jill, and two children.